slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

    ```
    {:data-add-copy-button='true'}

-4. Verify that `kubeproxy` is configured for `ipvs` mode with `strictARP: true` (already set in the `kubeadm join` configuration templates above).
+4. Verify that `kubeproxy` is configured for `ipvs` mode with `strictARP: true` (already set in the `kubeadm init` configuration templates above).

-5. Apply the configuration for MetalLB.
+5. Apply the configuration for MetalLB:

    ```shell
    kubectl apply -f /tmp/metallb-config.yaml